Shopify/shopify-cli/RELEASING.md

 1. Update the version of Shopify CLI in `lib/shopify-cli/version.rb`

+1. Update the version of Shopify CLI at the top of `Gemfile.lock` (failing to do so causes the CI build to fail)

 1. Add an entry for the new release to `CHANGELOG.md`

 1. Commit the changes with a commit message like "Packaging for release X.Y.Z"